 When I moved back to America a couple of years later, I had to deal with the more forward nature of our culture.
 Among friends and family, we think nothing of opening a cupboard in their house to search for a snack or get a glass.
 This never seemed to be abnormal or rude, and only became a problem now that I had drugs.
 Curiosity was aroused by the various boxes and bottles situated in a formidable pile behind the spices.

 We all like to put in our two cents, offer solutions to problems, and we regard this as a helpful duty.
 I listen.
 I often look at them with wide-eyed innocence while inside I feel like I am a thousand years old.
 All of their doubts are the same ones I experienced when first diagnosed and still in denial.
 My initial reaction is that I am far too worn-out to have to explain, apologise, or argue.
-I have to tolerate being lectured on things (both true and false) that I have heard about time and again:
+I must tolerate being lectured on things (both true and false) that I have heard about time and again:

 - These drugs can cause permanent liver/kidney damage, ulcers, weight gain and fatigue.
 (So pass the mashed potatoes)